DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

   `ADD <dhcpd_conf_filepath_on_host> /etc/dhcp/dhcpd.conf`

-  instruction in the Dockerfile, or
+  instruction in the Dockerfile, where `dhcpd_conf_filepath_on_host` is the absolute filepath of the configuration file on the Docker host, or
 - it is mounted from the host at runtime using the Docker run flag

   `-v <dhcpd_conf_filepath_on_host>:/etc/dhcp/dhcpd.conf:ro`

-  where `dhcpd_conf_filepath_on_host` is the absolute filepath of the configuration file on the Docker host.
-The `:ro` at the end mounts it read-only.
+  The  `...:ro` flag tells Docker to mount it as read-only.

 Relevant links:
 - [DHCP manual](https://linux.die.net/man/8/dhcpd)